prjol-23/prjol-23/README.md

 ### Hello World, It's me Prajwol and here's something about me in brief 👋

-- 🔭 Currently working as a Web developer
+- 🔭 Currently working as a Frontend engineer
-- 🌱 And learning / exploring <b>Some great stuffs</b>
+- 🌱 And learning / exploring <b>Some great stuffs in the realm of Computer Science and Programming</b>
 - 💬 Ask me about Anything!!!
 - 📫 How to reach me: Facebook, Instagram and LinkedIn!